eric-souzams/stock-quote-api/README.md

 </p>

 ## About
-<strong>Stock Quote</strong> is a platform for daily monitoring of stock variations available on the market.
+<strong>Stock Quote</strong> is a API for daily monitoring of stock variations available on the market.

 ## Preview